Khame Jatra: Main activity

 After chasing, the buffalo is cleaned in the holy water of Hanumante river.
 Pilgrims also bath in the same river.
 A tantric ritual is performed by sprinkling holy water, rice and flowers on the body of buffalo and some tantric mantra is whispered in its ear.
 The buffalo is then slain as a symbol of demon Mahisasura.

-The head is worshipped as the demon king Mahisasura while the body is distributed as prasada.
+The head is displayed as the demon king Mahisasura while the body is distributed as prasada.
 It is believed that the if the holy prasad keep the evils away from the family.
 The prasad is stored and burnt in the fire as incense in the Lakshmi Puja.